sider/sider-docs/docs/enterprise/system-overview.md

 Sider Enterprise services should run on any [x86_64](https://en.wikipedia.org/wiki/X86-64)-compatible machine.

 The number of required CPU cores is dependent on the number of analyses.
-If you run **sideci web**, **sideci worker**, and Runners on the same host, we recommend you prepare at least 8 cores for the machine.
+If you run **sideci-web**, **sideci-worker**, and Runners on the same host, we recommend you prepare at least 8 cores for the machine.
 However, 8 cores might be insufficient if your workload is too heavy.

 #### Memory

-At least, you should respectively prepare 1 GiB RAM for a single **sideci web** and 2 GiB RAM for a **sideci worker**.
+At least, you should respectively prepare 1 GiB RAM for a single **sideci-web** and 2 GiB RAM for a **sideci-worker**.
 Furthermore, Runners should have 1 GiB RAM for each container.
 It depends on your usage of Sider Enterprise, but we recommend that you should prepare more than 32 GiB RAM as the total amount.

 ### Software Requirements